I'm not a math guy.

-As for my investing history, I loaded up on Ballard Power
+As for my investing history, I loaded up on FuelCell Energy

-In the Fool-wide stock-picking game, I went with Fannie Mae in the belief that things couldn't get any worse for the mortgage lender.
-Yeah, that was right before things got worse for Fannie -- and worse and worse.
+In last year's Fool-wide stock-picking game, I went with Fannie Mae, believing that things couldn't get any worse for the mortgage lender.
+Yeah, that was right before things got worse for Fannie.

 To be honest, I'm not even sure what kind of investor I am.
-On Monday, I'm solidly behind the idea of investing in companies that pay dividends, reinvesting, and enjoying fairly reliable long-term returns.
-By Tuesday afternoon, I'm a convert to the small-cap crusade and am searching for the next USANA Health Sciences
+On Monday, I'm solidly behind the idea of investing in companies that pay dividends, reinvesting, and enjoying fairly reliable long-term returns of a giant conglomerate like Honeywell International

 I tell people that my scattered approach is an intentional effort at diversified asset allocation, but that's pretty much a crock.
 It's investing schizophrenia.